Caast/caast-documentation/README.md

 #### onModalClosed

-This function is triggered when the live modal is closed
+This event is emitted when the live modal is closed

 ```javascript
 document.addEventListener("Caast::onModalClosed", function (e) {